Shoggomo/bundestags_protocol_toc_converter/README.md

 - [ ] The `rolle` tags inside of `redner` tags are currently empty, because the needed information is not present in the Stammdaten
 - [ ] Better check, if a person is meant as a Redner
-    - Currently, a person is assumed as Redner, when their name appears in a TOS entry, but this can be false.
+    - Currently, a person is assumed as Redner, when their name appears in a TOC entry, but this can be false.
     - Here the Person *"Brigitte Zypries"* is not a Redner, but matched:
         - > Glückwünsche zum Geburtstag der Abgeordneten Brigitte Zypries
     - This is mostly a problem for "Mündliche Frage" entries